aimhubio/aim/docs/source/using/sagemaker_notebook_ui.md

 %load_ext aim
 ```

-2. Run `%aim up` to open Aim UI in the notebook:
+2. Run `%aim up` command to open Aim UI in the notebook:

 ```jupyter
 %aim up --proxy-url=https://<instance>.notebook.<region>.sagemaker.aws
 ```

-Will load the Aim UI in an iframe.
+Will load the Aim UI in the notebook cell.

 <img style="border: 1px solid #1d2253" src="../_static/images/using/sagemaker/sagemaker-notebook.png" />

-Will print the proxy url under the loaded Aim UI, which is useful to open the url in a new browser tab.
+Will print out the proxy url under the loaded Aim UI, which is useful to open the url in a new browser tab.

 <img style="border: 1px solid #1d2253" src="../_static/images/using/sagemaker/sagemaker-full-view.png" />